Written by Terry Smith

 Now, with effective cleaning products like these, I’m always a bit wary and worry about it damaging the surface, but Polar Blast is pH neutral and won’t even adversely affect the polish or wax coating you already have on there.

-Another I really like about this stuff, is that you can dilute it as you see fit, so if your car looks like it’s just finished a WRC rally race, you can just put a little more solution in there for an even thicker foam.
+Another thing I really like about this stuff, is that you can dilute it as you see fit, so if your car looks like it’s just finished a WRC rally race, you can just put a little more solution in there for an even thicker foam.
 However, even a good product like this has its limits, and I wouldn’t want you to feel like this is a wonder product.
 It still won’t shift tar and thick or traffic film that has settled there for a long time without scrubbing.

 At the end of the day, you have to decide for yourself whether it is worth shelling out for, but I can tell you that when combined with a good shampoo, this definitely leaves your car looking a lot better.